Portrait of Rauf Aliev

 Recipes

-A set of recipes define everything that you need to make an HTTP call.
-What URL to hit, what headers to use, a retries policy, an HTTP method to use, authorization and authentication details.
+A set of recipes defines everything that you need to make an HTTP call: what URL to hit, what headers to use, a retry policy, an HTTP method to use, authorization, and authentication details.

 An app accepts recipes to build a call profile and, separately, recipes to form an expected response.

-the suffix “payload” is used to specify the JSON components directly in the command line.
-In the example below, there are three components (“essential-attributes”, “images”, and “product-categories”).
-There they are specified in the JSON file which is a recipe.
-However, you can take them out to the command line and use them via
+The suffix “payload” is used to specify the JSON components directly in the command line.
+In the example below, there are three components: “essential-attributes”, “images”, and “product-categories”.
+There they are specified in the JSON file, which is a recipe.
+However, you can take them out to the command line and use them via --recipes-payload.

 Example of a recipe: